 Evening drinks can be enjoyed on the garden terrace directly overlooking the park, with a brazier to ward off the cooler night air.
 There is also a pool in the garden.

 Stable rooms are simply furnished but very comfortable.
-You can upgrade to a range of different room types if you prefer but we think the stable rooms are ideal for one night.
+You can upgrade to a range of different room types if you prefer but we think the stable rooms are ideal for a one night stay.

 There is a choice of guest rooms: